TheThingsIndustries/lorawan-stack-docs/README.md

 In order to build the documentation site with the right theme, you need to run `make deps` from time to time.
 This will install [Yarn](https://yarnpkg.com/) on Mac and Unix systems if it is not already installed.

->Note: as a workaround for [this](https://github.com/gohugoio/hugo/issues/7083), `make deps` also pulls the latest version of [frequency-plans.yml](https://github.com/TheThingsNetwork/lorawan-frequency-plans/).

 ## Running a Development Server

 You can start a development server with live reloading by running